-Finding a suitable response can often be the hardest part in selecting a suitable topic for experimentation.
+Finding a suitable response can often be the hardest part in selecting a topic for experimentation.
 You may have found an interesting measuring device for your response or you may have uncovered a simpler-to-measure surrogate characteristic.
 If you are particularly pleased with the way you have chosen to measure your response, be sure to discuss it.

-Discuss the design in some detail, identifying blocks and other randomization restrictions.
-For categorical and continuous predictors, include details on what guided your choices-which predictors were included/excluded and why, and the number and choice of levels for your predictor variables.
+Discuss the design in some detail, identifying blocks and other randomization restrictions, such as nesting, or split plots.
+For factors and factor levels, include details on what guided your choices-which factors were included/excluded, and the number and choice of factor levels.